MrJackSpade/adaptive-p-docs/sections/04_algorithm.md

 This section addresses the clustering problem in detail, as it's the key insight that drove the algorithm design.

-**The setup:** Consider the "." token selection from samples.log—26 candidates ranging from 0.01 to 0.11 probability, none close to target 0.5.
+**The setup:** Consider a distribution with 26 candidates ranging from 0.01 to 0.11 probability, none close to target 0.5.

 **With a logit floor (bounded transformation):**
 - All 26 tokens are far from target